-Provide as much value as you can in your blog post, write clearly and get straight to the point.
+Provide as much value as you can in your blog post, write clearly and also get straight to the point.
 Pay attention to grammar, sentence structure, and spelling.
 Grammarly is a useful tool that can help you with this.

-Images are very important for creating a great reader experience.
+Images are especially important for creating a great reader experience.
 They break up the monotony of text and can add to the impact of your content.
 When it comes to photography, you have a number of options.

-You can choose to take photos yourself, or you ou can hire a photographer in your area from a resource like Thumbtack.
+You can choose to take photos yourself, or you can hire a photographer in your area from a resource like Thumbtack.
 If neither option is available, consider using stock photos.
 Stock photo sites such as Unsplash, Pexels, and Pixabay offer free stock images.
 However, be sure to read any fine print to prevent copyright infringement strikes.

 Understanding SEO can be a steep learning curve; however, investing time in learning it will play an important role in the success of your blog.
 This is because when your blog posts are optimized for SEO, they will rank well in search engines, which in turn will bring you blog traffic.